-As its name suggests, Shell Midstream Partners (SHLX) is a dropdown MLP consisting of midstream oil & gas assets initially spun out of Royal Dutch Shell.
-We are basically talking about things like oil pipelines and terminals here.
+As its name suggests, Shell Midstream Partners (SHLX) is a dropdown MLP consisting of midstream oil & gas assets spun out of Royal Dutch Shell.
+That means we are talking about stodgy no-frills infrastructure assets like oil pipelines and terminals.
 In return for transporting and storing oil, gas and refined products, the partnership realizes a cut based on the volume being shipped.
-Think of it as the energy equivalent to operating a toll booth; a great asset to own if you want reliable income.
+Imagine this as the energy equivalent to operating a toll booth – a great asset to own if you want reliable income.

 That is the theory anyway.
 In practice, things are a bit more complex.
 For instance, oil pipelines and terminals don’t just spring out of thin air.
 This is an incredibly capital intensive industry and that kind of infrastructure costs a lot to build out.
-Furthermore, the inherent nature of oil & gas production means that crude product pipelines aren’t going to be in demand for ever.
+Furthermore, the inherent nature of oil & gas production means that crude product pipelines aren’t going to be in demand forever.
 Shell Midstream, for example, is heavily exposed to offshore production in the Gulf of Mexico.
-(Total offshore throughput volume is around 1.9 million barrels per day and accounts for a huge chunk of the partnership’s net income).
+Note also that total offshore throughput volume is around 1.9m barrels per day and accounts for a huge chunk of the partnership’s net income.

 On the plus side, a toll booth business model is less susceptible to the kind of volatility that producers or refiners experience as result of commodity price changes.
 For instance, check out the Bengal pipeline system, which Shell Midstream has an interest in via a 50% stake in the Bengal Pipeline Company LLC.
 Bengal is a refined products pipeline system that connects a handful of refineries in southern Louisiana to various other longer-haul pipelines.